arche-ma/fastapi_naive/readme.md

 - FastApi backend framework which does all the heavy lifting
 - Strawberry for defining graphql-schemas and data validation
 - PyJWT responsible for jwt-authentication
-- SqlAlchemy for database manipulations
+- SqlAlchemy for database manipulations.

 ## Database
 PostgreSQl